 MBBS in Uzbekistan 2026–27

-Uzbekistan has emerged as the most affordable NMC-approved MBBS destination in Central Asia — with total program costs of just ₹16–22 lakh for 6 years, no IELTS requirement, government-regulated fees, and a rapidly growing list of NMC-recognised universities.
+Uzbekistan has emerged as the most affordable WDOMS-listed MBBS destination in Central Asia - with total program costs of just ₹16–22 lakh for 6 years, no IELTS requirement, government-regulated fees, and a rapidly growing list of WDOMS-listed universities.
 With Tashkent Medical Academy (est. 1919) as its flagship institution and UNESCO World Heritage cities like Samarkand and Bukhara as study locations, Uzbekistan offers Indian students an affordable, culturally rich, and internationally recognised MBBS pathway.

-This guide covers everything Indian students and parents need to know for 2026: the top 6 NMC-approved universities in Uzbekistan, complete fee breakdown in rupees, FMGE pass rates, eligibility criteria, visa process, and an honest assessment of Uzbekistan's growing reputation as an MBBS destination — verified and updated by A.J Trust Educational Consultancy.
+This guide covers everything Indian students and parents need to know for 2026: the top 6 WDOMS-listed universities in Uzbekistan, complete fee breakdown in rupees, FMGE pass rates, eligibility criteria, visa process, and an honest assessment of Uzbekistan's growing reputation as an MBBS destination - verified and updated by A.J Trust Educational Consultancy.

 Course Name